wp-plugins/events-manager-extended/readme.txt

 * Feature: filter on status now possible in admin events screen
 * Feature: the attendee list can now also show the number of reserved spaces per person
 * Feature: the conditional tags now also can check if a tag is empty by adding "is_empty=1" as extra condition
+* Feature: scope="YYYY-MM-DD--today" and "today--YYYY-MM-DD" are now possible, to show events from a certain day in the past till now or from now till some day in the future
 * Improvement: Updated pt_BR language (thanks to  Gustavo Sousa)
 * Improvement: fix some php notices
 * Improvement: you can use calmonth and calyear as url parameters to influence the year/month of the calendar being shown